hortongn/accp-cheatsheet/README.md

 - Not used in S3
 - *Traffic is automatically allowed outbound to respond to an allowed inbound rule*
 - *rules are applied to only specify things allowed*
+- *restrict inboud requests to an EC2 instance while also automatically responding to those allowed requests without having to specifically allow*
+- *apply to both inbound and outbound traffic*
+- *can change group associated with an instance if the instance is in the running state*
+- *applied at the instance level*

 ### AWS Internet Gateway
 - Do not have `allow` or `deny` rules